brownae/react101/README.md

     if it works then it is good to go.
 The all you need to do is reference bundle.js on your index page.

     In the scripts section on package.json change "build":"webpack" to "build":"webpack --watch", to have it watch for changes.

+Lecture 51 ES6 import/export

+    Here we learned how to export and import a file.
+    ///////Example

+    // this should be at the top of the page where we want to import.
+We must have the names of the functions we want to import and the path from where it is coming from. import { square, add } from './utils';
+    If we just imported the page like this... import './utils';
+    the program will run that page then come back.

+    //There are two ways to export a function from a file.
+Named exports and default.
+Here are two ways to do named exports.

+    first is where we export by name export { square, add };

+    the second way is the default where we add 'export' in front of where it is defined. export const add = (a,b) => a + b;
+    ///////END